Kingemmy01/skilharvestc2/README.md

-Frontend Dev Training at Skilvarvest
+Frontend Dev Training at Skilharvest